reinierdevalk/abtab/README.md

     ```
     $ ./install.sh
     ```

+   If you encounter execute permission issues when running the script, see [Execute permission issues](#execute-permission-issues).

    The installer
    - Checks whether `lib_path` and `exe_path` exist, and creates them if they do not.
    - Sets `root_path` and `lib_path` in the executable.